Checkout flow is the centerpiece of every e-commerce store. It’s a critical part of your online shopping experience!

-Cartier takes a minimalist approach with their cart design.
+Cartier takes a minimalist approach with its cart design.

-You see product images, quantity, size, pricing and a few add-ons like engraving and complimentary gift message.
+You see product images, quantity, size, pricing and a few add-ons like engraving and complimentary gift messages.

 They also get the visual hierarchy right with clear CTAs shown one above and one below the cart.
 It’s easy to understand what the priority action for this page is – continue to the next step.